-Do your customers really want to shop online?
+Do your automotive dealership customers really want to shop online?

 Our friends at J.D.
-Power recently released a report that provides some detailed and intriguing insights on consumer behaviour, and the impact the pandemic has had on the people you’re counting on to buy cars.
-At a first glance, the report seems to say the exact opposite of what you’d expect: a decline in consumer appetite for an online purchase.
+Power released a report that provides some detailed and intriguing insights on automotive consumer behaviour and the impact the pandemic had on the people you’re counting on to buy your cars.
+At a first glance, the report seems to say the exact opposite of what you’d expect: a decline in consumer appetite for an online vehicle purchase.

-But hold on, haven’t I been saying for years that digital retailing is the future?
+But hold on, haven’t I been saying for years that automotive digital retailing is the future?
 And didn’t consumers and dealers alike adopt digital shopping tools almost overnight in response to the pandemic?
 The J.D.
-Power findings seem to run contrary to everything we’ve heard from within and without our industry about this “new normal.”
+Power findings seem to run contrary to everything we’ve heard from within and outside of our industry about this “new normal.”

 Let’s look more closely, though, because the report goes in-depth on the specifics of your customers’ desires, and it’s something you should absolutely not overlook.

-This is the importance of a true onmi-channel digital retailing solution.
+This is where a great omni-channel automotive digital retailing platform shines.
 Sure, only 33 per cent of those surveyed by J.D.
-Power said they would “probably or definitely complete all aspects of purchasing a new vehicle online,” but nearly half said they would be interested in placing a deposit from their computers.
+Power said they would complete all aspects of purchasing a new vehicle online, but nearly half said they would be interested in placing a deposit from their computers.
 By offering no digital solution or an online-only purchase tool, dealers stand to lose the 46 per cent of customers who want what we all want: choice.

 Just like everyone wants something a little different in a new car, everyone who walks into your showroom or visits your dealership has a different and unique set of priorities when it comes to the purchase itself.
 Some people need to hear the sales pitch in person, but are more than happy to go home and place a deposit online.
 Other customers want to do their own research, but need to look you in the eye before opening their wallets.